Chinglim/Lab5/README.md

 2)Current state is Decode LoAddr and the IR contains "OUT".
 What are the control signals that are asserted, and what will the next state be?

-Control signals: MEMSEL ,READ, MARLoLd
+Control signals: AddrSel, Enaccbuffer and Opsel='111'

 Next state: Direct IO Execute

-3)What are the thre status signals sent from the PRISM datapath to the PRISM controller?
+3)What are the the status signals sent from the PRISM datapath to the PRISM controller?

 -JMP
 -JN